nmushegian/minicash-wikidocs/pages/validation.md

-- Here is a high-le
+- At a high level,
+	- `dmon` receives mail from `plug`, and ensures messages are well-formed rolls
+	- `dmon`